w31rdm4ch1nZ/consensys_bootcamp_2021_final_project/README.md

  In my mind, this tokenization allows a pre-agreement or reaching consensus on most of the elements that will define the end-product this content creation market aims at facilitating, in the web3 context. that lets much less work/subject to debate afterwards and doing so, it reduces the overhead and the need for trust that an off-chain governance would require otherwise, including a DAO, or even centralized third-party (only serving the proposals for instance).

- I am aware that this is not a new debated idea (and I don't know all that has been written or thought about it - i n fact, I am still very much playing with those ideas, so please be mindful of that and take it as a proposal, not a wholly thought through strategic design).
+ I am aware that this is not a new debated idea (and I don't know all that has been written or thought about it - in fact, I am still very much playing with those ideas, a lot of the decisions had to be taken quickly, so please be mindful of that, and take it as a proposal, not a well thought through strategic design).
+It is very much experimental, and the fruit of my will to learn from some of the ideas that fascinate me the most in the "crypto"-space.

 **The design focuses on how to achieve 3 "Schelling points" or coordination points**: